sanxxit/Study-Countdown-Timer/README.md

 - Use Task Scheduler if a shortcut alone does not suffice for your setup.
 - Ensure Python and the script paths are correctly specified in the shortcut or Task Scheduler.

-## Contact

-For any issues or questions, feel free to reach out for additional support.